opentelekomcloud/docs-next/docs/best-practices/networking/elastic-load-balancing/routing-traffic-to-backend-servers-in-the-same-vpc-as-the-load-balancer.md

 ### Prerequisites

 :::note
-To calculate the fees you can visit Open Telekom Cloud [Price calculator](https://open-telekom-cloud.com/en/prices/price-calculator).
+To calculate the fees you can visit T Cloud Public [Price calculator](https://open-telekom-cloud.com/en/prices/price-calculator).
 :::